iyyakuttiiyappan/Blueberry-Ripeness-Dataset/docs/Qualitative_Validation.md

 - Preservation of plant geometry and fruit position.
 - Identification of difficult cases such as occlusion, dense clusters, small berries, shadows, and overlapping annotations.

-These qualitative checks should be described as inspection aids rather than statistical evidence.